nitesh810/Healthcare-RCM-Pipeline/README.md

 This is an **end-to-end serverless project on Google Cloud Platform (GCP)** for **Healthcare Revenue Cycle Management (RCM)**.

-It demonstrates how to build a modern pipeline using:
+It demonstrates a ETL pipeline using:

 ✅ GCS Landing Layer (CSV files)
 ✅ Cloud Scheduler (orchestration trigger)